Peekaey/dunst-brightnessctl-wrapper/README.md

 Example of this could be with hyprland DE and through adding the below to bind the actions to their respective keys.

 Example in hyprland.config file
-`bindle=,XF86MonBrightnessUp,exec,"/usr/bin/python3 ~/.config/hypr/scripts/brightness.py up"`
+`bindle=,XF86MonBrightnessUp,exec,/usr/bin/python3 ~/.config/hypr/scripts/brightness.py up`
-`bindle=,XF86MonBrightnessDown,exec,"/usr/bin/python3 ~/.config/hypr/scripts/brightness.py down"`
+`bindle=,XF86MonBrightnessDown,exec,/usr/bin/python3 ~/.config/hypr/scripts/brightness.py down`